blessed-sibanda/ansaz/book/5-questions.md

 $ rails g pundit:policy question
 ```

 Only allow the owner of the question to update/delete a question.
-To do that, add the `update?` and `destroy?` method in question policy.
+To do so, add the following `update?` and `destroy?` methods in question policy.

 `app/policies/question_policy.rb`